 - Tap Confirm to verify your cancellation.

-Note that recurring subscriptions that have already been cancelled will still be listed in your Active list until the date of their non-renewal expiration.
-You can distinguish these by their reference to an “Expires” date instead of “Next billing date.”
+*Note that recurring subscriptions that have already been canceled will still be listed in your Active list until the date of their non-renewal expiration.
+You can distinguish these by a reference to an “Expires” date instead of “Next billing date.”

 Cancel iTunes & App Store Subscriptions in iTunes